bbauska/W3Cx-3of5/README.md

 9.  &lt;/video&gt;
 ```

-\... and the CSS source code is as follows:
+&period;&period;&period; and the CSS source code is as follows:
 ```
 1.  #w3devCampusVideo {
 2.      width: 300px;